Supergiovane/KNXUltimate/README.md

     KNXEthInterface: "Auto", // Bind to the first avaiable local interfavce.
 "Manual" if you wish to specify the interface (for example eth1); in this case, set the property interface to the interface name (interface:"eth1")
 };

 // Let's go
-const knxUltimateClient = new knx.KNXClient(knxUltimateClientProperties);
+var knxUltimateClient = new knx.KNXClient(knxUltimateClientProperties);

 // Setting handlers
 // ######################################